Gofven/flowback-backend/README.md

   - Which recommendation mechanism leads to the best outcome?
   - Which prediction scoring rule is the best one to use?
 The Brier score is one possibility, but it becomes inadequate for too frequent or rare events [4].
   - Does predictive liquid democracy in action lead to a higher chance to find a given ground truth compared to other systems?
+  - How should tagging polls with a subject area happen in the best way?
+  - What are the ideal times of the phases?
   - In general how do we optimize the system toward the factors making the system work the best?

+The largest organization possible may decide that a more local region can take certain decisions themselves while the super organization audits and can intervene at any time.
+This is because the largest organization is more probable to find the "correct answer" using predictive liquid democracy.

 [1]: Hagberg, L. (2023).
 Collected papers on finitist mathematics and phenomenalism: a digital phenomenology.
 BoD-Books on Demand.